THE BEST CARBON DISC WHEELSET

 Yes, these road disc wheels are heavier than their rim brake brothers, but the CLX 50 disc brake wheelset, at a measured weight of 1457 grams, is one of four wheelsets in this review coming in at under 1500 grams.
 So, it’s not sacrificing anything by being a rim twin with its rim brake brother.

 [By the way, the 1415 gram claimed weight is probably without rim tape.
-I and several others that have reviewed this wheelset and actually weighed it all come in somewhere between 1440 and 1460 grams, likely due to whether we ran the tape around once or twice.]
+I and several others that have reviewed this wheelset and their actual weight all come in somewhere between 1440 and 1460 grams, likely due to whether we ran the tape around once or twice.]

 The Roval CLX 50 has a modern aerodynamic profile and maintains your momentum well.
 It’s what you should expect from 50mm deep wheels that will set you back US$2400, £1870, €2200 as these will.
 Not all wheels deliver speed even at that price that but these clearly do.

 They remain stable and easily handle in the crosswinds.
-These will tell you they are feeling the wind but they won’t jerk around on you.
+These will tell you they are feeling the wind but they won’t jerk you around.
 A light steady touch on the tiller will keep them on course.

 They also accelerate and climb better than most.
 While the weight difference between the CLX 50 and ENVE 3.4 is a minimal 50 or so grams, I felt a little more comfortable on the ENVEs on a blustery day of climbing and descending.
 But, the Roval isn’t far behind.